 - How would you know if you had a chemical pregnancy?

-- Impact of a chemical pregnancy
+- What is the impact of a chemical pregnancy?

 - How to prevent chemical pregnancy